 After finding the group group, XIndex tries to look up the record within its data_array.
 It first finds the correct linear model for the prediction.
 It scans the group.models and uses the first model whose smallest key is not larger than the target key.
-Then, it uses the model to predict a position in the group.data_array.
-Last, it corrects the position with binary search in a range bounded by the model's error.
+Then, it uses the model to predict a position ition with error.